puyanwei/nasa-gallery/README.md

 With more time I would like to fix these bugs;

--   Gallery images lose alignment if title is long and takes up two lines
+-   Gallery images lose alignment if title is long and takes up two lines.
+Possibly limit the length of title as a potential solution
 -   Refactoring sort functions so that there is less repeating code
 -   More consistent loading of images.
 Possibly have a loading icon that shows until all images have been loaded.
 Find a way to speed up loading if possible?